 My friends at the International Monetary Fund just put out a report predicting that India will grow by 8.5% this year.
 While the country's total GDP is only a quarter of China's $6 trillion, its growth could exceed that in the Middle Kingdom as early as 2018.

 Many hedge funds believe that India will be the top growing major emerging market for the next 25 years, and are positioning themselves accordingly.

 India certainly has a lot of catching up to do.
 According to the World Bank, its per capita income is $3,275, compared to $6,800 in China and $46,400 in the US.
 This is with the two populations close in size, at 1.3 billion for China and 1.2 billion for India.

-In the past, I recommended Tata Motors (TTM), and it has gone up in a straight line since, instantly making it one of my top picks of the year.
+In August, I recommended Tata Motors (TTM), and it has gone up in a straight line since, instantly making it one of my top picks of the year.
 On the next decent dip take a look at the Indian ETF's (INP), (PIN), and (EPI).